y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

-ℹ️ Using go tool dependencies or a `otel.instrumentation.go` file to configure integrations is recommended as it ensures the instrumentation packages are represented in your `go.mod` file, making builds reproductible.
+ℹ️ Using go tool dependencies or a `otel.instrumentation.go` file to configure integrations is recommended as it ensures the instrumentation packages are represented in your `go.mod` file, making builds reproducible.
-   Using a `.otel.yml` file is useful when instrumenting applications without modifying their codebase at all; which may be preferrable when building third-party applications or integrating in the CI/CD pipeline.
+   Using a `.otel.yml` file is useful when instrumenting applications without modifying their codebase at all; which may be preferable when building third-party applications or integrating in the CI/CD pipeline.
 The reproductibility of builds is no longer guaranteed by the go toolchain, and the application may be built with newer versions of dependencies than those